 Stir-frying is a Chinese cooking technique that uses a small amount of very hot oil in a large, rounded wok pan to prepare a variety of ingredients, making for a healthy and quick dinner that can please the whole family.
 Almost every stir-fry includes vegetables, and most offer a protein such as beef, chicken, pork, or shrimp.
-Pork is ideal to incorporate in a stir-fry as it cooks up fast and takes on the flavors of recipe beautifully.
-These top 10 pork stir-fry recipes are so rated for their... ease in preparing, quick turnaround time, and delicious taste.
+Pork is ideal to incorporate in a stir-fry as it is easy to prepare, cooks up fast and takes on the flavors of recipes beautifully.

 01 of 10

 This recipe may have just a few ingredients, but it is packed with lots of flavor—mainly thanks to the Chinese five-spice powder, an aromatic mixture of spices including star anise, Szechwan peppercorns, fennel seeds, cinnamon, and cloves.
 This seasoning infuses pork with an intense flavor and combines beautifully with the soy sauce and dry sherry.

 02 of 10